Millimeter-Wave UAV Channel Model with Height-Dependent Path Loss and Shadowing in Urban Scenarios: Model Validation Analysis

 \section{Model Validation \& Analysis}

 Fig.~\ref{fig:PloS} illustrates the $P_{\text{LoS}}$ as a function of elevation angle.
-As expected, the $P_{\text{LoS}}$ increases with ABS elevation.
-The figure compares individual layouts, the combined RT dataset, and the unified combined model, highlighting the consistency across different urban environments.
-Across environments, $P_{\text{LoS}}$ is highest in suburban areas, while high-rise areas yield the lowest values.
-Building heights have a stronger/dominating influence on $P_{\text{LoS}}$ than building area, making the difference between urban and dense urban environments relatively small compared with the suburban and high-rise cases.
-Overall, $P_{\text{LoS}}$ trends for all proposed layouts closely follow the Manhattan-based model in~\cite{Saboor2023plos}, indicating that spatial layout has limited influence when built-up parameters are identical.
+As expected, $P_{\text{LoS}}$ increases with ABS elevation.
+The results compare individual layouts, the combined RT dataset, and the unified model, along with the ITU model~\cite{ITU} and the geometry-based 3D model~\cite{Saboor2023plos}.
+The proposed model closely follows both the RT results and the 3D model across all environments, confirming its consistency and accuracy.
+In contrast, the ITU model shows noticeable deviations, particularly at moderate elevation angles, due to its simplified assumptions, as explained in~\cite{Saboor2023plos}.

+Across environments, $P_{\text{LoS}}$ is highest in suburban and lowest in high-rise scenarios.
+Building height has a dominant influence on $P_{\text{LoS}}$, leading to relatively small differences between urban and dense urban cases.
+Overall, all layouts exhibit similar trends, indicating a limited impact of spatial arrangement for identical built-up parameters.

-To further validate the proposed model, we compare its results with full RT dataset by evaluating it over the same geometries (i.e., ABS and GU locations) used in the simulations.
-The comparison of channel realizations obtained against RT simulated data is shown in Fig.~\ref{fig:channel}.
-Visual inspection reveals good agreement between the RT simulation and our channel model in \eqref{eq:channel_model}.
-Table~\ref{tab:KL} quantifies the similarity between the RT data and the channel model using the Kullback-Leibler (KL) divergence~\cite{perez2008}.
+To further validate the proposed model, we compare its results with the full RT dataset by evaluating it over the same geometries (i.e., ABS and GU locations) used in the simulations.
+The comparison of channel realizations is shown in Fig.~\ref{fig:channel}, where visual inspection indicates good agreement between the RT simulation and our channel model in \eqref{eq:channel_model}.
+Table~\ref{tab:KL} quantifies this similarity using the Kullback–Leibler (KL) divergence~\cite{perez2008}, defined as

+where $P$ and $Q$ denote the empirical (RT) and modeled distributions, respectively.
 The low divergence values confirm that the model accurately captures the statistical properties of the RT channel.

 Additionally, height-dependent behavior of the channel model is presented in Fig.~\ref{fig:channel_heights}, showing per-environment comparisons for multiple ABS altitudes.
-It can be observed that the model captures the behavior of the RT data at three characteristic altitudes: i) above the rooftop height (30 m); ii) maximum UAV flight height allowed in the EU (150 m); iii) most probable operational height of Advanced Air Mobility (i.e, flying taxi, 1000 m).
+It can be observed that the model captures the behavior of the RT data at three characteristic altitudes: i) above the rooftop height (30 m); ii) maximum UAV flight height allowed in the EU (150 m); iii) most probable operational height of Advanced Air Mobility (i.e., flying taxi, 1000 m).
 Figs.\ref{fig:channel}~and~\ref{fig:channel_heights} validate the ability of the model to reproduce channel variations observed in the RT data.

 Moreover, Figs.~\ref{fig:channel} and~\ref{fig:channel_heights} highlight the influence of the $P_{\text{LoS}}$ on large-scale channel attenuation.
 The NLoS PLE values in Table~\ref{tab:params_full} show moderate variation across environments, ranging from 4.28 to 4.71 at low altitudes and from 2.68 to 2.93 at higher ABS altitudes.
 However, the difference relative to the LoS case with $n=2$ is considerably larger.
 The higher $P_{\text{LoS}}$ observed in the suburban scenario (Fig.~\ref{fig:SU_PloS}) compared with the high-rise case (Fig.~\ref{fig:HR_PloS}) therefore explains the stronger channel gain and lower path loss in the suburban environment.